 Rhododendron alabamense, or the Alabama Azalea, has snowy white flowers with a prominent yellow blotch.
 Blooming in midseason,

 the flowers have a distinct lemon-spice fragrance and measure 0.8 to 1.5 inches across.

 Originally thought to be a white form of R. periclymenoides (R. nudiflorum), this plant was first described by Dr. C. Mohr in 1883.
 It grows naturally in north central Alabama, and western to central Georgia and South Carolina.

 R. alabamense is low to medium in height, and spreads by underground stems or stolons.
 It propagates with relative ease from soft wood cuttings and makes a delightful landscape plant.

 Rhododendron arborescens, the Sweet Azalea, has white to blush pink flowers with red stamens, and a very strong fragrance similar to heliotrope.
-It blooms in late spring to
+It blooms in late spring to early summer.

 First described by John Bartram in 1814, this species has a wide distribution in the eastern United States, but can usually be found growing near streams or moist areas.
 It is sometimes known as the "Smooth Azalea" because the stems are very smooth and do not have hairs similar to the other azaleas.

 An excellent landscape plant, R. arborescens can perfume a wide area when in bloom.
 Relatively easy to propagate, there are a number of excellent forms in the trade.

 Rhododendron atlanticum, the Coastal Azalea, is a common understory plant along the south eastern coastal plains of the United States.
 The white flowers are 1 to 1.5 inches across, but are often blushed with pink on the outside and some have a yellow blotch.